 This past week, we moved.
-Yes, we packed up everything in our house and moved into a different house just a mile away.
+Yes, we packed up everything in our house and moved into a different house just a mile away, the house needed a little repairs but we The Roof Clinic company to have it ready for us, this new house was pretty great, it has great spaces, and a big garden, and even a glass shower that we found at this website Homepage.
 We squeezed the move into a busy month and a busy week, and we worked hard to get everything ready.
 It’s amazing what a couple of people can do when they put their mind to it.
 Our goal was to have everything moved by 1:00pm on Saturday, and we hit the goal…just barely, but we did it.
 We had some great help from family and friends, and now we will continue to unpack and organize as we enjoy this home.

 We kept the pace and achieved the goal.

 I don’t know about you, but do you struggle with motivation?
-Sometimes it’s just so easy to turn over in bed and NOT go to the gym; It’s easy to NOT start and finish that project around the house that has been waiting for you; It’s easy to NOT focus at work and get the things done that need to be completed.
+Sometimes it’s just so easy to turn over in bed and NOT go to the gym; It’s easy to NOT start by contacting the flooring store and finish that project around the house that has been waiting for you; It’s easy to NOT focus at work and get the things done that need to be completed.

 Motivation: “The general desire or willingness of someone to do something.”